Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 At our reserve at Pukekura, we have access to the largest penguin colony on the Otago Peninsula.
 Here too, we often see a multitude of different species that bred here over spring/summer.

-While we arrive too late in the day for us to visit the nesting site of the albatross, our arrival in the late evening is still often an excellent time to see albatross flying overhead.
+While we arrive too late in the day for us to visit the nesting site of the albatross, our arrival in the late evening is still often an excellent time to see albatross flying overhead (greater chances in spring/summer).

 Royal Albatross